Research and innovation in machine learning in the air force equipment and technologies sector has declined in the last year.

 The figures also provide an insight into the largest innovators in the sector.

-Boeing was the top innovator in the air force equipment and technologies sector in the latest quarter.
-The company, which has its headquarters in the United States, filed 26 related patents in the three months ending June.
-That was up from 24 over the same period in 2021.
+Thales SA was the top innovator in the air force equipment and technologies sector in the latest quarter.
+The company, which has its headquarters in France, filed seven related patents in the three months ending March.
+That was down from nine over the same period in 2021.